 AKA: C6, C6th, Cadd6, CM6, CMaj6, C Major sixth, C major6, C sixth

-Major 6th chord
+Major 6th Chords

 A major 6th chord is a four-note chord that contains the Root, the 3rd, the 5th, and the 6th of the major scale.
 In terms of intervals, a major sixth chord contains a major 3rd, perfect 5th, and major 6th.
 In other words, it’s a major triad with an added 6th.

 The formula for major chords is R, 3°, 5°, 6°.
-For example, in C6 we have the notes C, E, G, A.
+In C6 we have the notes C, E, G, A.

 Major 6th chords are very common in pop, rock, and jazz music.